Skip to main content

 Save as .ink file

-Press Cmd/Ctrl+S to save.
-Choose a location and filename.Your script is now in Inkwell’s native format with version history tracking.
+Press Cmd+S to save.
+Choose a location and filename.Your script is now in Inkwell’s native format.

 Common Import Issues